Ninoh-FOX/OpenRGH/README.md

 ### NOTE: If is your first install time for this cfw, the optimus is user sd_image.bin, afte, you can use alway the opks files for update. sd_image.bin erase all data in sdcard!!
 If you gone from another CFW is better that you make a backup of the folders local/home and local/app first.

 ## Instruction for update from OPK update file (Not need open the console):
-1. Place the update opk file in /media/data/apps or /media/sdcard/apps
+1. Place the update opk file in /media/data/apps or /media/sdcard/apps.
-2. Run from gmenu2x (not currently working in gmenunx)
+2. Run from your prefer launcher.
-3. allow process to complete
+3. allow process to complete.
-4. Reboot
+4. Reboot.
 5. If system fails to boot, press Y to boot to last working kernel, or X to boot to last working rootfs.
 X+Y will load your previous OS version.

-## Instructions for a clear update/ fix internal sdcard or change of internal sdcard:<br>
+## Instructions for  a clear update / fix internal sdcard:<br>
+## NOTE: This metode erase all microsd, do a copy of all your files before.
+1. Place the flasher opk file in /media/data/apps or /media/sdcard/apps.
+2. Run from your prefer launcher.
+3. allow process to complete.
+4. Reboot.

+## Instructions for change of internal sdcard:<br>
 ## NOTE: This metode erase all microsd, do a copy of all your files before.
 1. Download a base system "sd_image.bin" from releases.